expo/expo/docs/versions/v14.0.0/guides/configuration.md

     -   `hideExponentText`

-        By default, Exponent shows some text at the bottom of the loading screen.
+        By default, Expo shows some text at the bottom of the loading screen.
 Set this to `true` to disable.

 -   `appKey`

-    By default, Exponent looks for the application registered with the AppRegistry as `main`.
+    By default, Expo looks for the application registered with the AppRegistry as `main`.
 If you would like to change this, you can specify the name in this property.

 -   `androidStatusBarColor`